Stowarzyszenie Trzecia Droga: History

-Throughout 2018 the organization organized small events and marches to celebrate national heroes of Poland, and participated in the 2018 Independence March.

-«Trzecia Droga» participated in the 2019 Independence March.
+Throughout 2018 Trzecia Droga organised small events and marches to celebrate national heroes of Poland, and participated in the 2018 Independence March.
+It also participated in the 2019 Independence March.
 Trzecia Droga organized a march in memory of the Cursed soldiers in 2020.

-In July 2020, Trzecia Droga formed «Barykada» — Organization of Polish nationalists forced to emigrate to other countries.
-Barykada seeks to spread the ideology of Trzecia Droga internationally and establish contact with foreign nationalist organizations.
+In July 2020, Trzecia Droga formed Barykada, an organization of Polish nationalists forced to emigrate to other countries.
+Barykada seeks to spread the ideology of Trzecia Droga internationally and establish contact with foreign nationalist organisations.

-During the 2022 Independence March, members of «Trzecia Droga» carried a banner that read "KIJÓW-WARSZAWA – WSPÓLNA SPRAWA" while marching as part of the «Nationalist Column».
+During the 2022 Independence March, members of Trzecia Droga carried a banner that read "KIJÓW-WARSZAWA – WSPÓLNA SPRAWA" while marching as part of the «Nationalist Column.
 In the same column were spotted flags of the Revanche Tactical Group — a Ukrainian combat unit operated by the Ukrainian Conservative Party.

 Trzecia Droga participated in the 2024 Nation Europa conference.

-Trzecia Droga continued participating in Independence Marches as part of both the «Black Bloc» and the «Nationalist Column».
+Trzecia Droga continued participating in Independence Marches as part of both the Black Bloc and the Nationalist Column.